 - (a) In order to maintain program viability, sufficient enrolment in the in-take class is vital.
-The Board recommends the following minimum enrolments: - (i) Early French Immersion (SK) 2 classes - (ii) Middle French Immersion (Grade 4) 1 class of 25-30 students - (iii) Extended French (Grade 4 and 7) 1 class of 25-30 students - (iv) Secondary school 2 classes feeding into the school - (b) Program staff in consultation with Planning Department will determine classes based on space availability.
+The Board recommends the following minimum enrolments: - (i) Early French Immersion (SK) 2 classes - (ii) Middle French Immersion (Grade 4) 1 class of 25-30 students - (iii) Extended French (Grade 7) 1 class of 25-30 students - (iv) Secondary school 2 classes feeding into the school - (b) Program staff in consultation with Planning Department will determine classes based on space availability. - (c) In other grades, principals, in consultation with staffing committees may adjust the Staffing Model to create combined classes.